Learning Objectives

 By the end of this section, you will be able to:

-Identify, locate, and describe the origin, insertion and function of three muscles in the head and neck.
+- Identify, locate, and describe the origin, insertion, and function of three major muscles in the head and neck region.

 We will consider the following three muscles: